leticiafraga/epitech-graphical-programming/my_radar/README.md

 # MY_RADAR

-2D visualization panel showing a simulatation of air traffic (AT).
+2D visualization panel showing a simulation of air traffic (AT).

 There are 2 types of entities:
 - aircrafts,